Contrastive Multi-document Question Generation: Appendix

-We performed two human evaluations: In the first experiment, we showed judges one randomly selected positive document followed by a pair of questions from the three sources.
+We performed two human evaluations: In the first experiment, we showed judges one randomly selected positive document, which is about 300 words long, followed by a pair of questions from the three sources.
 Judges were asked to evaluate which one of the two questions is preferred based on four criteria.
 For each pair of three sources, we evaluated 200 same random samples for each judge (or 600 samples for the 3 judges), totalling 1,800 samples.

 In the second experiment, human annotators evaluated contrastive ability from 1,800 samples of one question, followed by two documents each from the positive and negative sets.
 Note that our model is trained to generate questions, accounting for the negative set.